thycotic/ac-docs/index.md

 ### Admin-User Experience
 The Thycotic Access Controller __never__ stores credentials on local machines, thereby eliminating the risk of key-logging attacks.
 The access controller only transfers encrypted credentials to the user’s browser.
 The Thycotic Access Controller gives fine-grained access for privilege management on websites that users visit.
 The access controller also protects SSH and RDP access to server pools by providing transparent SSH and RDP proxies to check for user-server policies and enforce them.
 If the policy is satisfied using invisible 2FA, the SSH or RDP connection is allowed.

 If an employee's machine is compromised, a traditional password manager will give a malicious actor access to your organization's digital properties.
 The Thycotic Access Control solution implements mandatory, unobtrusive, and secure 2FA to prevent these threats.
-Further, the Thycotic Access Controller allows admins to set intervals for refreshing website passwords.
+For further security, the Thycotic Access Controller allows admins to set intervals for refreshing website passwords.